‘I Couldn’t Stop Laughing’: A Surreal Week of Excuse-Making at the White House

 “He’s just on an island a little bit.
 On this issue maybe more than any other, he’s gonna talk about it the way he wants to talk about it.”

 The second former official said it was important to remember that “something always goes wrong” with Trump.
-“There’s always some issue in the White House when it comes to responding to a crisis, and ninety percent of the time, it’s crises that they create themselves, and you have to go in with the understanding that the baseline level for these guys is full retard, basically.”
+“There’s always some issue in the White House when it comes to responding to a crisis, and 90 percent of the time, it’s crises that they create themselves, and you have to go in with the understanding that the baseline level for these guys is full retard, basically.”

 “When that was their excuse, I couldn’t stop laughing.
 It’s so ridiculous.”